 Bartering is the exchange of goods or services.
-A barter exchange or barter club is any organization with members or clients or persons who contract with each other (or with the barter exchange) to jointly trade or barter property or services.
+A barter exchange is an organization whose members contract with each other (or with the barter exchange) to exchange property or services.
 The term does not include arrangements that provide solely for the informal exchange of similar services on a noncommercial basis.
 Usually there is no exchange of cash.
 An example of bartering is a plumber exchanging plumbing services for the dental services of a dentist.